SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 | password | `POST /auth/reset_password`| `adminResetPassword` |
 | role | `POST /auth/role/assign`<br/>`POST /auth/role/admin`<br/>`POST /auth/role/default` | `assignUserRole`<br/>`revokeUserRole`<br/>`setDefaultRole` |

-## Execute hooked Cloud Function in auth gear
+## Execution order of hooked Cloud Function

 When auth gear receives a request to update user attributes (disabled, roles, profile), it's auth gear's responsibility to invoke hooked function to allow Cloud Function creates/updates corresponding records in its own DB.

+Basically, there are two hooked Cloud Function forms:

+- `before_XXX_sync`
+- `after_XXX`

-There are two hooked Cloud Function forms: `before_XXX_sync`, `after_XXX`, where `XXX` is the auth action name.
+where `XXX` is the auth action name.

 And as the name inferred, hooked Cloud Functions are executed in two ways: `sync` and `async` way, where `before_XXX_sync` is executed within the DB transaction in synchronized manner and is allowed to raise an exception to abort the operation, whereas `after_XXX` is executed in asynchronize manner and the execution result is omitted.

-Note that, the hooked Cloud Function usage here is quite different from skygear v1, which its cloud database hooks allow to alter record attributes in before save hook.
+Note that, the hooked Cloud Function usage here is quite different from skygear v1, which its cloud database hooks allow to alter record attributes in "before save" hook.
 In skygear next, since Cloud Function has its own DB, it's Cloud Function could generate preferred attributes and save it in its own DB.

 Following code demonstrates the execution flow in auth gear: